$250

 Our young client was extracted from her vehicle and taken for immediate surgery.
 The semi-truck driver testified that the accident was to due to our client’s distraction.
 We proved this testimony false by reconstructing a 16-camera video surveillance from the scene of the accident.

-The Indiana Amazon truck lawyers at Stephenson Rife, LLP are fully prepared to deal with the complex laws and multiple parties and insurers involved with Amazon and other commercial vehicle accidents.
+The Indiana Amazon truck lawyers at Stephenson Rife are fully prepared to deal with the complex laws and multiple parties and insurers involved with Amazon and other commercial vehicle accidents.
 We have the knowledge and resources to build a strong case to win a favorable verdict or settlement.
 We can take the burden off you by handling all legal hurdles, negotiations with insurance companies and their attorneys, and legal hurdles involved with getting you the settlement you deserve.

-We won a $48.5 Million Truck Accident Case Settlement
+We Won a $48.5 Million Truck Accident Case Settlement

 Let us fight for you as well.
 We provide a free consultation to discuss the details of your accident and determine the best way to move forward.
 Call for your free, no-obligation case evaluation today at (317)-680-2350.

-What to Do If an Amazon Truck Hits My Car
+What to Do if an Amazon Truck Hits My Car

 Amazon trucks are larger and heavier than passenger cars, so they can cause serious damage in an accident.
 After a crash, the steps you take will directly affect your case.
 If you are physically able to, take the following actions: